sagedemage/movie_recommendation_system/README.md

 ## Usage Instructions

-### 1. Generate the Training and Validation Datasets
+### 1. Generate the Dataset
 1.1 Generate the dataset from the original dataset:
 ```
 python3 generate_dataset.py
 ```

+### 2. Generate the Training and Validation Datasets
-1.2 Generate the training and validation datasets:
+2.1 Generate the training and validation datasets:
 ```
 python3 generate_training_validation_datasets.py
 ```

-### 2. Train a Model
+### 3. Train a Model
-2.1 Start TensorBoard:
+3.1 Start TensorBoard to provide the visualization required to check how well the trained model did:
 ```
 tensorboard --logdir=runs
 ```

-2.2 Train a model:
+3.2 Train a model:
 ```
 python3 train_model.py
 ```

-### 3. Generate Personalized Dataset
+### 4. Generate Personalized Dataset
-3.1 Create a personalized dataset with the index of the row of the movie entry:
+4.1 Create a personalized dataset with the index of the row of the movie entry:
 ```
 python3 generate_personalized_dataset.py 33
 ```